zkoevaari/csv-detect-missing/tests/TESTS.md

 Tests that much more akin to real-world engineering data, like periodic sensor readings.

-Important: These files are based on actual measurements from my own collection, severly edited.
+Important: These files are based on actual measurements from my own collection, severely edited.
 To be symmetric, I am releasing these under CC BY-SA 4.0 license as well.
-Please see the TEST_LICENSE file for the full text.
+Please see the _TEST_LICENSE_ file for the full text.

 ### sensor1.csv